Lionas/mcp3008-driver/README.md

 mcp3008.register()

-// Read the current value:
+// Read the current values:

-mcp3008.readAdc()
+mcp3008.readAdc(channels)

 // Close the dust sensor when finished: